dwengovzw/learning_content/learning_objects/english/content/uncategorised/ai/0105_ai/index.md

 ## Supervised, Unsupervised and Reinforcement Learning

-Within machine learning (ML), ther are different types of learning: supervised, unsupervised, and reinforcement learning.<br>
+Within machine learning (ML), there are different types of learning: supervised, unsupervised, and reinforcement learning.<br>
 - In both supervised and unsupervised learning, you start from a set of examples.<br>
 ![voorbeeldenappelpeer](https://user-images.githubusercontent.com/48352335/222242428-3021670a-b3e7-403b-8752-e1bef9f83668.png)